-Students must be enrolled in a class taking place during the cycle(s) in which they are living in the Residence Hall unless a written exemption has been given.
-Appeals must be put in writing and submitted to the Student Development Office two weeks before the beginning of the cycle.
-The Student Development Department will respond in writing to the student.
+Students must be enrolled in a class taking place during the session(s) in which they are living in the Residence Hall unless a written exemption has been given.
+Appeals must be put in writing and submitted to the Student Development Office two weeks before the beginning of the session.
+The Student Development Department will respond in writing to the student's exemption request.